The signed Varchenko Determinant for Complexes of Oriented Matroids: Introduction

 The paper is organized as follows.
 In \ref{sec:2} we introduce the considered structures.
 In \ref{sec:3} we present some tools from algebraic topology that we need for the proof of the main theorem.
-The latter is presented in \ref{sec:4}
+The latter is presented in \ref{sec:4}.
+We give some examples and applications in~\ref{sec:applications} and conclude the paper with some further remarks in~\ref{sec:conclusions}.